 You read that right.
 One of the most infuriating ironies of a low-fat diet is that going on one is actually more likely to make gain belly fat.
 And that's not the only negative side effect.

-Dietary fats are an important nutritional component of a healthy eating pattern not only because they're essential for providing our body with energy, building healthy cells, and regulating hormones, but also because fat is required for the absorption of fat-soluble vitamins that boost immunity and maintain bone, eye, and skin health.
+Dietary healthy fats are an important nutritional component of a healthy eating pattern not only because they're essential for providing our body with energy, building healthy cells, and regulating hormones, but also because fat is required for the absorption of fat-soluble vitamins that boost immunity and maintain bone, eye, and skin health.

 Although fats have gotten a bad rap over the past few decades, history is being rewritten, thanks to modern researchers reevaluating past data.
 For example, in April 2016, the journal BMJ published a re-evaluation of a 40-year-old study that initially concluded saturated fats cause high cholesterol and heart disease.
 The shocking truth?
 The exact opposite is true, and experts speculate an accurate analysis was never published because the results didn't support the firmly-held notion that saturated fat was bad.

 Now, we're slowly piecing the real story back together.
 And experts are clearing up both the benefits that fats play in maintaining a healthy lifestyle, as well as the negative side effects we experience if we don't eat enough.
 Not sure if you're eating enough of the stuff?
 Read on to see the surprising things that happen to your body if your diet doesn't contain enough fat.
-And if you're looking to slim down, start with getting rid of these 40 Bad Habits That Lead to a Fat Belly.

 You'll Be Hungry Often